Millions suffer from daily bloating and digestive discomfort.

 FODMAPs are normally healthy compounds for the gut.

-They act as prebiotics – promoting the growth of favorable bacteria – and maintain levels of these organisms over time.
+They act as prebiotics, promoting the growth of beneficial bacteria, and they maintain levels of these organisms over time.

-When imbalances present themselves because of antibiotics, high alcohol use, or a limited diet high in carbohydrates, food sensitivities, and processed foods – even healthy species of bacteria become overgrown.
+When imbalances arise due to antibiotics, excessive alcohol use, a carbohydrate-rich diet, food sensitivities, and processed foods, even healthy bacterial species become overgrown.

-The overgrowth most commonly takes place in the small intestine.
+Overgrowth most commonly occurs in the small intestine.

-The small intestine is large in length but small in diameter.
-It normally has bacterial levels an exponent lower than the large intestine (colon) where most fermentation resides.
+The small intestine is long but small in diameter.
+It typically has bacterial levels an order of magnitude lower than those of the large intestine (colon), where most fermentation occurs.

 When you have extra fermentation happening in the small bowel – in an area not used to that level of bacteria growth – discomfort is an understandable result.

-FODMAP consumption – in the context of small bowel overgrowth – potentiates the imbalance even though it’s normally a healthy thing to do.
+FODMAP consumption – in the context of small bowel overgrowth – potentiates the imbalance even though it’s usually a healthy thing to do.

-Enter a Low-FODMAP diet as a SIBO treatment strategy…
+Consider a low-FODMAP diet as a SIBO treatment strategy.

 The Wrinkles of a Low-FODMAP Diet